 The earthworks commenced in May 2019, with pathways and large circular beds formed up.
 Drip irrigation has been installed.
 A green manure crop of oats, mustard and vetch was planted just in time for a welcome 45mm of rain, which settled the dust and got the germination happening in the warm soil.
-The crop will be chopped into the soil in early spring.
+The crop has been chopped into the soil in early spring.

 So far a mixed veggie garden has been planted with cabbages, pak choi, wombok, rainbow silver beet, garlic, leeks, brussels sprouts, kale, carrots, beetroot and radishes.

-Garden borders have been planted with garlic, thyme, oregano, curry plant, erigeron, Italian parsley, alysum and other flowering plants to bring insects into the garden for pollination.
+Garden borders have been planted with garlic, thyme, oregano, curry plant, Italian parsley, alysum and other flowering plants to bring insects into the garden for pollination.

 An arbour has been built for grapes and trellises installed for raspberries and passionfruit.